marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-data-annotations.md

     }
 ```

+?

 ## ComplexType

-It’s not uncommon to describe your domain entities across a set of classes and then layer those classes to describe a complete entity.
+It?s not uncommon to describe your domain entities across a set of classes and then layer those classes to describe a complete entity.
 For example, you may add a class called BlogDetails to your model.

 ```
     public class BlogDetails
     {
         public DateTime?
 DateCreated { get; set; }

+    ???
 [MaxLength(250)]
-        public string Description { get; set; }
+    ??? public string Description { get; set; }
     }
 ```

 Notice that BlogDetails does not have any type of key property.
 In domain driven design, BlogDetails is referred to as a value object.
-Entity Framework refers to value objects as complex types.
+Entity Framework refers to value objects as complex types.?
 Complex types cannot be tracked on their own.

 However as a property in the Blog class, BlogDetails it will be tracked as part of a Blog object.
 In order for code first to recognize this, you must mark the BlogDetails class as a ComplexType.